mmgoodnow/LazyLibrarian/README.md

 ## LazyLibrarian
 LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
-It uses a combination of [OpenLibrary] [Librarything](https://www.librarything.com/) and optionally [GoogleBooks](https://www.googleapis.com/books/v1/) as sources for author info and book info.
+It uses a combination of [OpenLibrary] [Librarything](https://www.librarything.com/) OpenLibrary and optionally [GoogleBooks](https://www.googleapis.com/books/v1/) as sources for author info and book info.
 License: GNU GPL v3

 ## IMPORTANT NOTE
 LazyLibrarian used GoodReads extensively for author and book info, but they have now shut down their api.
 If you have an existing lazylibrarian installation you will need to move provider.
 I suggest using OpenLibrary.

-You need to create a new clean library and start again You will lose reading lists
-You will lose some wanted books
-You will lose goodreads sync
-You will lose subscriptions to books/authors/series

 # To move provider
-1. On LazyLibrarian Manage page, select ebook in dropdown, export csv. select audiobook, export csv.
-This will keep a list of wanted ebook/audio which we will try to re-import under openlibrary later.
-Not all will succeed as openlibrary does not have the same range of books as goodreads

-2. Lazylibrarian homepage, select all rows per page, select all authors, mark as REMOVE (not delete).
-This will remove the authors and their books/series from the database but leave the book files etc. Will not affect users/comics/magazines/filters

-3. Lazylibrarian config select openlibrary instead of goodreads and save config

-4. Lazylibrarian ebook page select Libraryscan and wait for it to complete.
-Then audiobook page, libraryscan, wait.
-Audiobook should be much quicker as the authors will mostly already be loaded

-5. LazyLibrarian Manage page, ebook, import csv, same for audiobook.
-This will add back in your "wanted" books

-Expect to find many missing authors and books, even ones you own, as openlibrary is not as large a dataset as goodreads yet.
-I found about 15% of my authors were not on openlibrary, but half a dozen were found that goodreads didn't have
+If your api is currently set to GoodReads there will be a button on the top bar of lazylibrarian config page to start the conversion process.
+I suggest keeping a copy of your unmodified lazylibrarian database in case of problems.

+The process can take several hours to run.
+We need to look up each author and book in your library and try to find a match in the openlibrary api.
+You will find some authors and books will not be matched as the openlibrary dataset is not as large as goodreads.
+These will stay in your local library inder their goodreads IDs and will not be updated.
+Hopefully over time openlibrary will get more info.
+After conversion you can get a list of the authors/books that did not get matched using the lazylibrarian api.

 ## Description